-Rolling out just in time for Thanksgiving, Amazon’s new packaging is made from recycled paper and is curbside recyclable.
-Whether customers are ordering turkey, green beans, or frosty pints of ice cream, chilled and frozen foods from Amazon Fresh and Whole Foods Market will arrive insulated in packaging that is easy and convenient for customers to recycle at home.
+Amazon’s new packaging is made from recycled paper and is curbside recyclable.
+Whether customers are ordering chilled or frozen foods from Amazon Fresh and Whole Foods Market will arrive insulated in packaging that is easy and convenient for customers to recycle at home.

 Moving to all curbside-recyclable insulation packaging reduces material waste and each year replaces approximately 735,000 pounds of plastic film, 3.15 million pounds of natural cotton fiber, and 15 million pounds of non-recyclable mixed plastic.
 The new packaging is also produced regionally in the U.S., enabling us to deliver it to Amazon Fresh grocery hubs, stores, and Whole Foods Market locations with fewer miles traveled across the supply chain.

 I’m excited and optimistic about the feedback we’re hearing from customers.
 One customer shared with us this great sentiment: “Absolutely LOVEEEE the new cold foods packaging you are using!
 Prefer it over the non-recyclable ‘cooler bags.’
 And my food was just as cold!
 Thank you for taking care of our environment.”

 This new packaging is just the latest step in Amazon’s commitment to both The Climate Pledge, a bold commitment to be net-zero carbon across our business by 2040, and to building a sustainable business for our employees, customers, and the planet.
 We couldn’t have done it without Joe Rake, who spearheaded the new project while a senior program manager on the grocery delivery packaging team.